withjam/prototype-challenge-one/README.md

 ### Getting Started

--   Fork this repo
+-   Clone this repo
 -   Create a new branch using naming: `First-Last-Front-End-Challenge`
 -   Upon completion of the project, commit your changes and push into origin.
--   Share your forked repo with sandstrom.kyle@mayo.edu and truhler.josephine@mayo.edu.
+-   You should then see a Pull Request
+-   Email sandstrom.kyle@mayo.edu and truhler.josephine@mayo.edu to notify them you are done with the challenge.